Gtl6/CS1660FinalProject/README.md

 1) Simply paste this line into the powershell - it builds the docker image on your computer: docker build -t my-java-app .

-2) Then you can copy this command in, buy you'll have to change <IPV4_address> to your IPV4 address set-variable -name DISPLAY -value <IPV4_address>:0.0
+2) Then you can copy this command in, but you'll have to change <IPV4_address> to your IPV4 address set-variable -name DISPLAY -value <IPV4_address>:0.0

 3) Now you can just copy this command in.
 It will launch docker and the application, and you should be free to engage with the program.